Nearly Optimal $L_p$ Risk Minimization: Lifting Formulation for Upper Semideviation Risk Measure

 In this subsection, we consider one natural way to solve the convex functional constrained problem~\eqref{eq3form}.
+First, notice that the feasible region $\{z\mid z>0\}$ for the variable $z$ is open.
+Here, we extend the objective function $\phi(x,y,z)$ in problem~\eqref{eq3form} by defining

+as an extended real-valued function over a closed set $X\times\R\times[0,+\infty)$.
+Clearly, in view of Lemma~\ref{lem:phi}, problem~\eqref{eq3form} is equivalent to the following problem

-Since the variable $y$ is unbounded from above, there exists $(x,y)$ such that $\E[F(x,\xi)]-y<0$ and the Slater's condition is satisfied for problem~\eqref{eq3form}.
-Therefore, we transform problem~\eqref{eq3form} to a convex-concave minimax problem, in which the objective function is the corresponding Lagrange function.
-Specifically, we consider the following reformulated problem
+Since the variable $y$ is unbounded from above, there exists $(x,y)$ such that $\E[F(x,\xi)]-y<0$, then the Slater's condition is satisfied for problem~\eqref{extendedproblem}.
+Therefore, the strong duality holds, which allows us to transform problem~\eqref{extendedproblem} to a convex-concave minimax problem, i.e.,